NobsterTheLobster/Xamarin.Forms.GridView/README.md

  # Xamarin.Forms.GridView
-A working! (tested with Xamarin.Forms 3.4) GridView for xamarin forms with grouping, pull to refresh and selection visual state support.
+GridView for xamarin forms with grouping, pull to refresh and selection visual state support.
+Tested with Xamarin.Forms 3.4.

 Supports UWP (ItemsPanelTemplate set to ItemsWrapGrid), Android (Recycler)  and IOS (UICollectionView)